HarryS2496/Kings-Fist-Webnovel/chapters/chapter5.md

 “Well, if you can ‘infer’ it all so well, let’s hear it.
 What do you think you missed here, snake?” asked Mercer, irritated by Georg’s sudden arrival.

-“Heh, it’s quite simple, really.” chuckled Georg.
+“Heh, it’s quite simple, really.” chuckled the eldest brother.
 “Victor exhausted himself to near death trying to teach all of you, so now Nadis is taking out her frustrations with him on Lily.
 Ah, and are those chain marks I see on the neck there?
 The only way that could have happened is if you somehow let Mercer choke you out earlier, little brother.”